eikek/docspell/website/site/content/docs/query/_index.md

 # Fulltext Search

 The special field `content` allows to add a fulltext search.
-Using this is currently restricted: it must occur in the root query and cannot be nested in other complex expressions.
+Using this is currently restricted: it must occur in the root (AND) query and cannot be nested in other complex expressions.

 The form is: